-Marina Pallares in the studio.
+Marina Pallares at the print shop.

 As several sources have pointed out over the last couple of years, Guadalajara is home to a thriving arts scene, among other things.
 One of those Jaliscan artists destined to garner the city more attention as we speak is Marina Pallares.
 Known particularly for her linocut prints and paintings, Marina Pallares’s creative breadth is much wider, and includes commissions from businesses for mosaics and murals locally and in other parts of the country.
 Unlike for many of her contemporaries or some of the greats who have preceded her, Marina Pallares’s work is actively being collected today while she is in full swing.
 Indeed, some is already housed in museums inside Mexico as well as in the United States, such as in Chicago’s National Museum of Mexican Art.